egumasa/engagement-annotation-project/documentation/annotation scheme of engagement.md

 - An interview by the Institute of Policy Studies (IPS) concerning national identity **revealed** that 50% of those interviewed feel that they think of themselves more as citizens of the world than any particular country, up from 45% in 1993.
 - More specifically, five studies **demonstrate** that investment dependence – investment by foreign firms in a society’s domestic economy increases economic inequality.
 - For instance, young learners were **found** to perform differently on both text comprehension (e.g., Langer, 1985) and production (e.g. Hidi & Hidyard, 1983).
-- **As discussants correctly pointed out**, Bernardino of Siena, Martin Le Franc, and the anonymous author of the Errores Gazariorum all have an even more aggressive campaign against witches than did the authors of our previous readings.
+- **As** discussants correctly pointed out, Bernardino of Siena, Martin Le Franc, and the anonymous author of the Errores Gazariorum all have an even more aggressive campaign against witches than did the authors of our previous readings.

 ### Entertain